n123git/save-docs/head.md

 This page documents Header files (also known as `head.yw`) for V2.0 saves.
 Note that each game has 3 save files (`game*.yw`) but only ONE header (`head.yw`) which contains the data for all save files.

-<sup>Disclaimer: **Most** changes to the `head.yw` only affect the preview you see before you enter the save file, NOT the actual save file (This is very important, dont forget :P).
-Exceptions to this rule include the save file names, and decryption seed.</sup><br/>
 The `head.yw` has 3 "player blocks" - with each corresponding to a different save file.
 Some things however, are the same for all save files and are therefore not in a player block.
 For example the seed located in the head file at `0x0C`.
 Despite head files using a SectionID system there is only one Section: Section ID 248 (`F8`) meaning that a direct offset can be used - which for simplicity is used in this doc.

 Here are some of the known elements: